ajkhatibi/manager/README.md

 # manager
-Building an application to manage employees using Redux and React Native
+An application to manage employees using Redux and React Native

 This application is an application used for managing employees at any given company.
 The idea here is that a manager, or user, creates an acount or logs in, views a list of current employees, adds employees if needed and edits current employees.